stellar/stellar-protocol/drafts/draft-detacct.md

 };

 struct CreatorSeqPayload {
+    int version;               // Must be zero
-    AccountPrimaryID account;  // Account that created an account SequenceNumber seqNum;     // Sequence number of tx creating account unsigned opIndex;          // Index of operation that created account };
+    AccountID account;         // Account that created an account SequenceNumber seqNum;     // Sequence number of tx creating account Memo memo;                 // Memo of tx creating account unsigned opIndex;          // Index of operation that created account };
 ~~~

 ### Changes to `AccountEntry`

-Each account created with `CREATE_DET_ACCOUNT` contains two extra
+Each newly created account now contains two extra pieces of
-pieces of information:
+information:

 * The transaction ID of the transaction that created the account (a
   hash of `TransactionSignaturePayload` for that transaction), and